How To Use Your 2024 GCSE Exam Paper Data To Inform Your Planning For GCSE Maths 2025

 What post-results support is offered by exam boards?

 Exam boards offer various post-results services, including access to student scripts, clerical checks, and marking and moderation reviews.
 Some of these services will normally incur a charge.
-From 2022, exam boards, including AQA, Edexcel and OCR, provide access to any students’ original marked script for free.
+Since 2022, exam boards, including AQA, Edexcel and OCR, have provided access to any students’ original marked script for free.

 An invaluable resource provided by the exam boards are their free online results analysis tools.